Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

 \subsection{The deceleration parameter in MCG cosmology}

-Here, we consider the MCG that has an equation of state of the form \cite{Elmardi:2018ryn}
+Here, we consider the MCG that has an equation of state of the form \cite{Elmardi:2018ryn, kahya2014observational}

 where $A,~B$ and $\alpha$ are constant parameters.
-For the case of $A=0$, the well-known equation of state for a perfect fluid is recovered, i.e. $p=B\rho$.
-In addition for the case of $B = 0$, the equation of state is reduced to GCG, and then to OCG at $\alpha = 1$.
-The energy density for this model becomes as
+For the case of $A=0$, the well-known equation of state for a perfect fluid is recovered, that is, $p=B\rho$.
+In addition, for the case of $B = 0$, the equation of state is reduced to GCG and then to OCG at $\alpha = 1$.